-Hearing aid loaner banks may provide hearing aids on a temporary basis to children in need.
-Please call your early intervention program to see if this service is available in your area.
+Some places have hearing aid loan banks.
+These banks loan hearing aids to children in need.
+Call your EI program to see if there are loaner banks in your area.